This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Dantrolene

-Dantrolene, which is sold under the brand names Dantrium and Revonto, acts as a muscle relaxant by interfering with how muscles contract.
-It has been shown to be as effective, or more so for children with CP than diazepam, and is often better tolerated.
+Dantrolene, sold under the brand names Dantrium and Revonto, acts as a muscle relaxant by interfering with how muscles contract.
+It is as effective, or more so, for children with CP than diazepam and is often better tolerated.

 Side effects include weakness, malaise, diarrhea, and drowsiness, but the most serious potential side effect is toxicity to the liver.
-Liver toxicity is irreversible, so it must be carefully considered before using dantrolene.[3]
+The medication must be stopped if it impairs liver function.[3]

 Diazepam